Shiva27653/AI_assignment-Virtualyyst/README.md

 # Handwritten Digit Recognition – Classical ML Pipeline

 This repository contains an end‑to‑end handwritten digit recognition pipeline using classical machine learning algorithms (KNN, SVM, Decision Tree, custom KNN from scratch, Voting Ensemble, and PCA).
-The core implementation is in a single Jupyter notebook: `AI_assignment-Virutalyyst_ShivaSukumar.ipynb`.
+The core implementation is in a single Jupyter notebook: `AI_assignment-Virtualyyst_ShivaSukumar.ipynb`.

 ---